 2. Maximizing retirees’ consumption in retirement by understanding their utilization of housing equity.

-Prior to graduate school, I was an Assistant Manager of Culinary Operations at Busch Gardens Williamsburg and Water Country USA.
+Prior to my current position at USARIEM, I was an Assistant Professor of Economics at Virginia Military Institute.
+Before graduate school, I was an Assistant Manager of Culinary Operations at Busch Gardens Williamsburg and Water Country USA.
 My undergraduate education was split between Virginia Tech and Old Dominion University where I graduated with a B.A. in Economics and a minor in Applied Mathematics.
 As a hobby, I am an avid basketball player.